Britain's Cavendish wins Milano-Torino

-Britain's Mark Cavendish wins Milano-Torino
+Britain's Mark Cavendish wins Milano-Torino for his 159th career victory

 Last updated on .From the section Cycling